Haidar0096/Haidar0096/README.md

 * 🖥️  See my portfolio at [my google site.](http://https://sites.google.com/view/haidarmehsen/home)
 * ✉️  You can contact me at [haidarrmehsen@gmail.com](mailto:haidarrmehsen@gmail.com)
 * 🧠  I'm learning Flutter Internals, FP in Scala (and in general).
-* ⚡  I like reading, walking in the calm nature.
+* ⚡  I like reading and walking in the calm nature.

 ### Socials